snyga/xlsx-reader/README.md

 # xlxs_reader
-Graphical User Interface (GUI) for a database written in excel (xlsx).
+Graphical User Interface (GUI) for a database written in csv.
 At the moment the xlsx had the need for the first header to be ' ID '.
 There must also be a header named 'Plastic Type'.

 # How to install